SC30GSWNBA/Python_Refresher_Module/README.md

 # Python_Refresher_Module
-Creating a Repository as a refresher for anyone willing to learn basics of Python
+Creating a repository for anyone willing to learn basics of Python

 Hello All,